iitanmay/iitanmay.com/_pages/research.md

              muted=true
           %}
           <div class="caption">
-            Evolution of a typical gravity current in a finite-sized domain.
+            Video 2: Evolution of a gravity current in a finite-sized domain.
+Colored fluid is dense.
           </div>
         </div>